Wei-Parker-Guo/RayTracer/README.md

 2. Material editing and creating.
 3. Viewport customization.
 4. Midpoint Partitioning BVH Tree acceleration for ray hits.
-5. Render result saving to jpeg image.
+5. Render result saving to jpeg image on program exit.

 ## Accepted Model Files:
 The files accepted by this raytracer will be synced with the accepted file types of Assimp.